Skip to main content

 • Fraud

-• That the document fails to meet the state law requirements for a valid will
+• The document fails to meet the state law requirements for a valid will

 If you believe that a will impacting your life was improperly executed or has been improperly followed, you may want to seek professional legal advice.
 A local estate planning attorney can help.

-You can create a will, or any number of other legal documents, without help, but a lawyer can be essential in some cases.
-You can get a referral from a trusted friend or family member.
-The state bar or local bar association may be able to provide a listing of attorneys.
+You can create a will, or any number of other legal documents, without help.
+But a lawyer can be essential in some cases.

 When you engage an attorney, you enter into an attorney-client relationship.
-This fiduciary relationship brings you further protection.
-Whether you need a lawyer's help depends on your circumstances and your goal in creating the will.
+This fiduciary relationship provides you with additional protection.
+Whether you need a lawyer’s help depends on your circumstances and your goal in creating the will.

 Simple Wills